jsnajder/sdewac-prepro/README.md

 * converts a hyphenated lemma to its non-hyphenated version, provided the non-hyphenated version occurs more frequent in the lemma list.
-If POS is "T"`, which is typicla of suspended hyphenation, an attempt is made to replace the POS with the most frequent POS for this lemma from the lemma list;
+If POS is "T"`, which is typical for suspended hyphenation, an attempt is made to replace the POS with the most frequent POS for this lemma from the lemma list;